-Management Development and Succession Planning

-The Board works with the Compensation Committee to evaluate potential successors to the position of Chief Executive Officer and other senior management positions.
-The Chief Executive Officer, at least on an annual basis, provides the Compensation Committee with an assessment of senior managers and their potential to succeed him or her.
-The Chief Executive Officer also makes available to the Board, on a continuing basis, his or her recommendations as to who should assume the role of Chief Executive Officer in the event that the Chief Executive Officer is unable to perform his or her duties, including a review of any development plans recommended for such individuals.
-The results of these reviews are reported to the Board.

-The Compensation Committee is also responsible for evaluating the Executive Chairman and the Chief Executive Officer and reporting to the Board.
-The Compensation Committee determines the compensation of the Executive Chairman and the Chief Executive Officer.
+- 6.4.
+Management Development and Succession Planning.
+The Board works with the Compensation Committee to evaluate potential successors to the position of CEO and other senior management positions.
+The CEO, at least on an annual basis, provides the Compensation Committee with an assessment of senior managers and their potential and ability to fill such other roles.
+The CEO also makes available to the Board, on a continuing basis, recommendations as to who should assume the role of CEO in the event that the CEO is unable to perform the duties of the CEO, including a review of any development plans recommended for such individuals.
+The results of these reviews are reported to the Board. - 6.5.
+Annual Board Performance Evaluation.
+The Board will conduct an annual self-evaluation to determine whether it and its committees are functioning effectively.
+The Nominating Committee is responsible for overseeing the evaluation process designed to facilitate input from all directors.
+The Nominating Committee will report annually to the Board with an assessment of the Board's performance.
+The assessment will focus on the Board's overall effectiveness and contribution to the Company and specifically on areas in which the Board believes that the Board could improve. - 6.6 Review of these Corporate Governance Guidelines.
+The Nominating Committee is responsible for periodically reviewing these Guidelines and making recommendations for appropriate changes to the Board.